kool7d/BioJuliaDocs/README.md

 ## Contributing

-We appreciate contributions from users/members of the BioJulia commmunity including reporting bugs/typos, fixing issues, and adding new sections.
+We appreciate contributions from users/members of the BioJulia community including reporting bugs/typos, fixing issues, and adding new sections.
 This is a fantastic opportunity to polish one's technical writing skills as well as show off one's skill with BioJulia packages ;)